-Name Education/Credentials Title Technology.
-He has over ten years of experience in surgical technology including tissue recovery.
-Wahne, Stephanie, CST Stephanie received an Associate of Applied Science in Surgical Technology degree from Mt.
+Name Education/Credentials Title Surgical Technologist with over four years of experience in the surgical technology field.
+Glass, April, CST Received an Associate of Applied Science in Surgical Technology from Mt.
 Hood Community College.
-She is a Certified Surgical Technologist with over four years of experience in the surgical technology field Clinical Coordinator Roberts, Rachel, CST Rachel earned an Associate degree in Surgical Technolgy from Gwinnett Technical College.
+She is a Certified Surgical Technologist (CST) with over 30 years of experience as a Surgical Technologist.
+Instructor Roberts, Rachel, CST Rachel earned an Associate degree in Surgical Technology from Gwinnett Technical College.
 She is a Certified Surgical Technologist with over eight years of experience as a surgical technologist.
 Instructor